pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

 2. After uploading data, I cannot open the returned data access link.
 What should I do?

-    TiDB Clinic is currently in the Beta testing stage, and external users **cannot visit** the data access link.
+    PingCAP Clinic is currently in the Beta testing stage, and external users **cannot visit** the data access link.
 Only authorized PingCAP technical support staff can access the link and view the data.

 3. How long will the uploaded data be kept on the Clinic Server?